aurelia/documentation/English/docs.md

 })
 ```

 The defaults and conventions are shown above.
 So, you would only need to specify these options if you need to deviate.
-R

 > **Note:** There is also a special `@dynamicOptions` decorator.
 This allows a custom attribute to have a dynamic set of properties which are all mapped from the options attribute syntax into the class at runtime.
 Don't declare `bindable` properties.
 Simply add a single `@dynamicOptions` decorator and anything the consumer lists in the options attribute syntax will be mapped.
+To be notified on when these dynamic properties change, implement a method with the following signature on your class: `propertyChanged(propertyName, newValue, oldValue)`.
+Actually, you can implement this on any behavior.

 > **Note:** Remember that all decorators are available on the `Decorators` helper and can be specified with a static `decorators` property or method if you prefer (or if you are using a language that doesn't support decorators).
 See the CoffeeScript examples above for details.